 - 1. Confirmatory testing of RBCs must be performed by either the manual tube method or automated using the Ortho Vision. - 2.
 Confirmatory testing must be performed before the ABO tag is affixed to the unit and before placement into available inventory. - 3.
 When performing manual confirmatory testing, each unit must be scanned into the computer when building a worksheet in the computer. - a.
 The quantity and donor numbers of the units on the worksheet must match the quantity and donor numbers of units for which the technologist is performing confirmatory testing. - b.
 It is unacceptable to click "F5 Mark All" when building the worksheet; each unit must be scanned onto the worksheet. - 4.
-Label RBCs with ABO tags and place into available inventory. - a.
-After delivery into the computer, satisfactory visual inspection, and completion of confirmatory typing, RBCs should be labeled with the ABO Confirmation tag.
+RBCs may only be stored with general available inventory after delivery into the computer, satisfactory visual inspection, and completion of confirmatory typing.